- Secondary education in Switzerland

 The system of school education in Switzerland almost does not differ from the system in other European countries, schools provide everyone with basic education.
-There are four official languages in the country (German, French, Italian, Romansh), and the subjects of the confederation are responsible for the quality and standards of education (there is no single ministry on these issues).
-Children from an early age get used to the use of several languages, in schools the learning process often takes place in 2-3 languages.
+There are 4 official languages in the country (German, French, Italian, Romansh), and the subjects of the confederation are responsible for the quality and standards of education (there is no single ministry on these issues).
+Students from an early age get used to the use of several languages, in schools the learning process often takes place in 2-3 languages.

 Secondary education in Switzerland

 Secondary education consists of 3 levels, the first two of which are mandatory, and the third comes at will:

 - Primary school (from 6 to 12 years).
 Includes the identification and development of children's abilities, in-depth study of official languages.